rtbrick/bngblaster/docsrc/sources/controller.rst

 Controller
 ==========

-The BNG Blaster controller provides a REST API to start and stop multiple test instances.
+The BNG Blaster controller offers a convenient REST API that allows users to start and stop multiple test instances with ease.
+The REST API serves as an interface to the BNG Blaster's underlying functionality, providing a simplified way to interact with the controller and manage test instances.

+By exposing the BNG Blaster :ref:`JSON RPC API <api>` as a REST API, the controller enables users to perform various operations programmatically.
+This includes initiating test instances, configuring test parameters, monitoring test progress, and terminating test executions.
+The REST API provides a standardized and intuitive way to control the BNG Blaster, making it accessible to automation scripts, external applications, or custom integrations.

-It exposes the BNG Blaster :ref:`JSON RPC API <api>` as REST API and provides endpoints to download logs and reports.
+Furthermore, the BNG Blaster controller's REST API also offers endpoints to download logs and reports.
+These endpoints enable users to retrieve detailed information about the test execution, such as test results, performance metrics, and any encountered errors or issues.
+By accessing logs and reports through the REST API, users can analyze the outcomes of their tests, troubleshoot problems, and generate comprehensive documentation for further analysis or reporting purposes.

+The REST API provided by the BNG Blaster controller simplifies the management of test instances and enhances the overall usability and integration capabilities of the BNG Blaster.
+Whether it's starting and stopping tests, retrieving logs and reports, or integrating with other systems, the REST API streamlines the testing process and facilitates seamless interaction with the BNG Blaster's functionalities.

 https://github.com/rtbrick/bngblaster-controller